 The Eagle Creek Wayfinder is a well made, durable, and relatively comfortable travel backpack.
-It was clearly designed to be versatile, useful for airlines and daily commutes alike, but we found that the feature set was so broadly focused that it was often a mismatch for our uses.
-The bag certainly is functional, but it was particularly challenging to stay organized.
-Some of the pockets were difficult or cumbersome to access, tucked into tight spaces, or placed too low in the bag.
-For a more thoughtful and versatile backpack, with a feature set well suited to a variety of uses, we like The North Face Overhaul.
+It was clearly designed to be versatile, useful for airlines and daily commutes alike, but we find the feature set to be so broadly focused that it was often a mismatch for our uses.
+The bag certainly is functional, but it is particularly challenging to stay organized.
+Some of the pockets are difficult or cumbersome to access, tucked into tight spaces, or placed too low in the bag.
+That said, if you need something affordable for a lot of scenarios, this one could be a decent fit.

 Eagle Creek Wayfinder 40L Review